-If you have 3 million dollars to spare, you can own an exceptionally rare piece of history: the only privately owned airworthy F-4 Phantom in the world.
+If you have $3 million to spare, you can own an exceptionally rare piece of history: the only privately owned airworthy F-4 Phantom in the world.
 This aircraft is painted in United States Navy livery and is in excellent condition.
 It will come with a number of spare General Electric J-79 turbojets, crew survival kits, parachutes, and even live ejection seats.
 This aircraft, F4H-1F 145310, was even involved in a record-setting attempt.

 The Phantom is listed on Platinum Fighter Sales’ website, who are no strangers to dealing with incredible aircraft.
 Just in the past few years, they have sold a B-17 Flying Fortress, two P-51 Mustangs, two F-4U Corsairs, and a number of Spitfires.
 However, even for them, a Cold War jet of this caliber is a rarity.